elatov/elatov.github.io/_posts/2014-08-16-setting-up-puppet-master-on-centos-7.md

 >
 > If you accidentally run the agent without **--test**, it will daemonize and run in the background.

 There used to a **kick** funcionality, more information on that in the [Deprecated Command Line Features](https://docs.puppetlabs.com/puppet/3.7/reference/deprecated_command.html#puppet-kick).
 It basically allowed the master to initiate a **pull** from the node, but it required some setup on the node (like listening on port **8139** and allowing certain hosts to access the **pull** functionality).
-It's now a deprecated feature and will be replace with **mcollective** eventually (for more information check out [this](http://links.puppetlabs.com/puppet-kick-deprecation) link).
+It's now a deprecated feature and will be replace with **mcollective** eventually.

 We can also see that the default fetch period is every 30 minutes.
 This can be changed by modifying the **runinterval** option in the **agent** section of **/etc/puppet/puppet.conf** file on the node.
 From [Configuration Reference](https://docs.puppetlabs.com/references/latest/configuration.html#runinterval)